Contributed By Yoon & Yang LLC

-When an employee proceeds with the first of the two options above (ie, civil suit for invalidation by the court) and subjects the dismissal to a dispute, then the Court of First Instance must decide as to the validity of the dismissal.
+When an employee proceeds with the first of the two options above and subjects the dismissal to a dispute, then the Court of First Instance must decide as to the validity of the dismissal.
 Both the employer and employee may challenge the Court of First Instance’s decision by filing an appeal within two weeks from the date the written court decision was served to the relevant party.
 If either of the parties wishes to challenge the decision rendered by a High Court or a panel of district court judges acting as a Court of Second Instance then the parties must file an appeal to the Supreme Court within two weeks from the date the written decision was served for a final and conclusive judgment.

 Burden of Proof

 Ordinarily, the party raising a legal claim bears the burden of proof in substantiating his or her claim.
 However, the Korean labour laws determine whether laws have been violated based on the substantive, as opposed to formalistic, standards when the employment relationship between an employer and an employee is at issue.
 In particular, Article 30 of the Equal Employment Opportunity Act expressly provides that the burden of proof is shifted to the employers when resolving disputes arising out of this Act.